saapai/enclave-mvp/docs/ENCLAVE_SYSTEM_REFERENCE.md

 1. Overview

-Name: Enclave
+Product Name: Enclave
+Bot/Assistant Name: Jarvis
 Type: Multi-modal organizational AI assistant platform
-Purpose: To unify an organization’s communications and knowledge — across SMS, Slack, Google Calendar, Docs, and other integrations — into a searchable, interactive interface.
+Purpose: To unify an organization's communications and knowledge — across SMS, Slack, Google Calendar, Docs, and other integrations — into a searchable, interactive interface.

+Bot Identity: Jarvis is the AI assistant that powers Enclave.
+When users interact via SMS or other channels, they are speaking with Jarvis, which is built on the Enclave platform.
+Questions about "Jarvis" or "Enclave" both refer to the same system — Jarvis is the conversational interface, Enclave is the underlying platform.

 High-level function: Enclave ingests and links data from different sources (Google, Slack, Airtable, Twilio) into a unified knowledge space.
-It supports natural language queries, automated announcements, alerts, and polls.
+Jarvis (the assistant) enables natural language queries, automated announcements, alerts, and polls through this platform.

 Primary goals:
   1. Centralize an organization’s information and communication.